actions-on-google/dialogflow-transactions-nodejs/README.md

 1. Deploy the fulfillment webhook provided in the functions folder using [Google Cloud Functions for Firebase](https://firebase.google.com/docs/functions/):
    1. Follow the instructions to [set up and initialize Firebase SDK for Cloud Functions](https://firebase.google.com/docs/functions/get-started#set_up_and_initialize_functions_sdk).
 Make sure to select the project that you have previously generated in the Actions on Google Console and to reply `N` when asked to overwrite existing files by the Firebase CLI.
    1. Run `firebase deploy --only functions` and take note of the endpoint where the fulfillment webhook has been published.
 It should look like `Function URL (transactions): https://${REGION}-${PROJECT}.cloudfunctions.net/transactions`
-1. Go back to the API.AI console and select *Fulfillment* from the left navigation menu.
+1. Go back to the Dialogflow console and select *Fulfillment* from the left navigation menu.
 1. Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.
-1. Open API.AI's *Integrations* page, open the *Settings* menu for *Actions on Google*, click *Authorize* if needed, then click *Update*.
+1. Open Dialogflow's *Integrations* page, open the *Settings* menu for *Actions on Google*, click *Authorize* if needed, then click *Update*.
 1. Click *Visit Console* to return to the Actions console, and set up your App info, including images, a contact email, and privacy policy.
 This information can all be edited before submitting for review.